Understanding your options

 - Have paid any outstanding fines or fees

-- 4. Registration Committee review/decision (if required)
+- 4. Licensing Committee review/decision (if required)

-- 5. Application approved/pay registration fees
+- 5. Application approved/pay licence fees

 - If you meet the requirements for reinstatement, your application will be approved and you will be asked to pay your